BaconCat1/Ruthenium/README.md

 Note: You don’t need to schedule region ticks yourself—Ruthenium installs a scheduler that replaces vanilla chunk ticking automatically when the mod is present.

+## Commands

+- /region (operators only): Prints information about your current region and the world’s regionization state:
+  - Region ID, your chunk, and the region’s center chunk
+  - Total region count in the world
+  - Region size (sections, chunks)
+  - Tick stats: TPS, average MSPT, last/min/max over a rolling window
+  - Whether there are tasks queued for the region

 ## Configuration overview

 `RegionizerConfig` provides a fluent builder for tuning parameters: